WCSCourses/GenEpiLAC2023/Manuals/Intro_to_Linux/Intro_to_Linux.md

 man cut
 ```

-Press “q” when you are ready to close the help manual for the command cut.
+Press “q” when you are ready to close the help manual for the command `cut`.

 To cut a section of a file use "-c" (characters).
 In the following example, the option “-c1-10” will output the first 10 characters of each line from the input file.